 The retreat began in the early hours of the 24th, the battalion marched forty five miles to Petit Cambresis, reaching it the next day.
 This being only a few miles from their start point of Boue five days previously.
 On the 27th the Black Watch came under German fire for the first time.
 Artillery and rifle fire opened up on them while marching along a roadway, catching them by surprise.
 Fortunately there was a drainage ditch running by the side of the road that they could take cover in, only three men were wounded.
 These were the first casualties in action for the battalion, indeed of the whole regiment, that would occur over the next four years of warfare.
 The retreat continued for another one hundred and thirty six miles until the battalion reached Nesles-le-Gilbert, twenty five miles east of Paris, on the 5th of September.
 In fifteen days the men had walked two hundred and sixteen miles, having had very little contact with the Germans.

 On the 8th of September the battalion mounted their first attack, as well as taking their first fatal casualties.
 They advanced to take Sablonnieres and the high ground overlooking the village.
 Holding it was a German jagerbattalion.
 They were successful in taking both objectives with loss of two officers and eight men, with seventeen wounded.
 On the 14th and 15th the Black Watch were involved in the battle of the Aisne.
 The battalion lost its commanding officer Lt-Col Grant-Duff as well as sixty eight officers and men, with over a hundred more wounded.
-The battalion then remained dug in where they were for a month.
+The battalion then remained dug in where they were for a month, it was at this time Scott joined the battalion in the first reinforcement draft, arriving in France on the 20th of September.
 By the 20th of October the battalion was back in Belgium, guarding a road just north of Poperinghe.
 On the 22nd the battalion were the reserve to the other battalions in their brigade, who had been heavily attacked, they were sent up to reinforce them.
 Two days later when the roll call was taken, two officers and twenty men were killed and five officers and forty men wounded.
 On the 26th the battalion were ordered to dig in close to the village of Gheluvelt.
 On the 27th they were heavily shelled and A company sustained heavy casualties amounting to three quarters of their number.
 On the 28th the enemy attacked again and inflicted heavy losses on a position only half the battalion were defending.
 During this period five officers and eighty seven men were killed with more wounded or taken prisoner.
 It was in this action that Scott Oram was wounded in the arm and captured, while still only 14 years of age.